lammps/lammps/doc/src/Howto_manifold.rst

 **Overview:**

-This doc page is not about a LAMMPS input script command, but about manifolds, which are generalized surfaces, as defined and used by the MANIFOLD package, to track particle motion on the manifolds.
+This page is not about a LAMMPS input script command, but about manifolds, which are generalized surfaces, as defined and used by the MANIFOLD package, to track particle motion on the manifolds.
 See the src/MANIFOLD/README file for more details about the package